How to Renew Connecticut Medicaid

 Submit the renewal online, by phone, or by mail

-Connecticut Medicaid (HUSKY Health)'s online portal is typically the fastest way to complete a renewal.
+HUSKY Health's online Access Health CT portal is typically the fastest way to complete a renewal.
 You may also call the enrollment line or mail in your completed packet.

 -